Renaissance (Beyoncé album): Touring

-The last show of the Renaissance World Tour at Arrowhead Stadium in Kansas City, Missouri on October 1, 2023, closed out with a trailer for Renaissance: A Film by Beyoncé.
-Released on December 1, 2023, the film features highlights from the tour and documentary footage from the development of both the album and the tour.
-A non-album track "My House" plays over the end credits; it was released as a single the same day as the film.
+By the end of its run, the Renaissance World Tour had grossed over $579 million, ranking as the seventh highest-grossing concert tour of all time, as well as the highest-grossing tour by a woman and by a Black artist.
+The final show of the Renaissance World Tour, held at Arrowhead Stadium in Kansas City, Missouri, on October 1, 2023, concluded with the debut of a trailer for Renaissance: A Film by Beyoncé.
+The film, released on December 1, 2023, documents the tour while incorporating behind-the-scenes footage of the album and tour's development.
+A non-album track, "My House", plays over the end credits and was released as a single the same day as the film.